jomisica/lxd-kube/README.md

 This column defines the name of the project.
 If we have more than one, we must give each project different names.

+##### The LXC PROFILE column
+In LXD we can create profiles, which allow us to describe what we want.
+Be it network options, storage, permissions, etc. And it allows you to add a profile to be used by a specific container.
+Settings that do not exist in this personalized profile will be filled in with those of the default profile.
+This way it allows us to have profile files with only the options we want that are different from those existing in the default profile.

+This column defines the name of the file without the extension, which must be within the lxd/profiles directory that we want to use for each container in our cluster.

 #### Run the script
 The cluster-config-data.csv file defines how many projects will be created and their properties.
 In the cluster-config-data.csv file there are three projects for LXD, in each project a master plane and two workers are created.